dushyant-007/US_Emigration_approval_odds_predicttion_using_CNN_LSTM/README.md

 # Files in the Project
 1. Debug_Data.csv - It is not required since out whole dataset take less than 2 mins time to process.
-3. Data Cleaning and Wrangling.ipynb - Analysis notebook.
+3. Analysis Notebook.ipynb - Analysis notebook.
 4. visas.docx - A document file containing information about the project.
 5. datafile_construction.pkl - pickled cleaned data
 6. datafile_visas.pkl - pickled cleaned data on visa status